 Invasive cardiology – these health professionals are called cardiology technologists.
-They perform essential assistance to the cardiologist during cardiac catherization procedures.
+They perform essential assistance to the cardiologist during cardiac catheterization procedures.
 This evaluative procedure involves inserting a small catheter into the artery in the patient’s groin up to the heart.
-This process will reveal a blockage in the arteries or a thrombosis (blood clot) in a vein that essentially cuts off the blood flow to the heart muscle.
+This process will reveal a blockage in the arteries or thrombosis (blood clot) in a vein that essentially cuts off the blood flow to the heart muscle.

 Non-invasive cardio technicians who perform cardiac sonograms are called echocardiographers.
-This technology utilizes sound waves to create an image of the patient’s heart chambers, vessels, and heart valves to reveal abnormalities ,such as mitral valve prolapse, for example.
+This technology utilizes sound waves to create an image of the patient’s heart chambers, vessels, and heart valves to reveal abnormalities, such as mitral valve prolapse, for example.

 Vascular cardio technologists provide invaluable assistance in the diagnosis of circulation inconsistencies.
 They monitor vital signs, take patient histories, perform sonograms, and assist in arteriograms.
 Cardiographic technicians perform EKGs or electrocardiography.
 They can conduct Holter monitoring, which is a portable EKG machine that does a tracing of the heart’s reactions during a 24-hour period.
 Specially trained cardiographic technicians perform stress testing using both the treadmill and chemical stress testing, that uses drugs to artificially place the heart under stress.

-The work environment is very pleasant, but clinical.
+The work environment is very pleasant but clinical.
 The job involves a considerable amount of walking, standing, and sometimes the lifting of equipment is involved, as well as patient transfers.

-Cardio techs that perform invasive cardio technology procedures, such as cardiac catherization, are often under stress.
+Cardio techs that perform invasive cardio technology procedures, such as cardiac catheterization, are often under stress.
 They are responsible for patients with severe and consequential cardiac issues who may conceivably develop life and death complications during the procedure.

 Cardia techs that administer stress tests work with radiation.
 Therefore, they must use caution and follow the radiation handling protocols and safety precautions, such as using the lead aprons.
 Additionally, those who work with sonography are at risk for carpal tunnel syndrome, musculoskeletal inconsistencies, back strain, and eyestrain.